 If the contract states that the creditor has the right of repossession, the creditor can reclaim the property without having to go to court and get a judgment.
 Creditors may then keep the property or sell it to help cover your debt.
 Creditors and third parties seizing property are not allowed to confront the buyer or break the law by doing anything likely to cause violence during the repossession process.

-Creditors may also file a lawsuit and get a court order for repossession.
 These are called “replevin” cases, and sometimes the court will issue an order even before you know that a case was filed.
-If you wish to challenge the replevin order, you must file a hearing request with the court within five days after receiving the paperwork.
+If you wish to challenge the replevin order, you must file a hearing request with the court within five days of receipt of the paperwork.
 In this case, you should contact an attorney immediately for legal assistance.

 • Property not specifically named as collateral